| 2019 Update: The Dynamo has been superseded by the Oticon Xceed model - view this range here

-Oticon have brought out their latest superpower range, called the “Dynamo” series.
+Oticon has brought out their latest superpower range, called the “Dynamo” series.

 This particular model is the Dynamo SP10 which is the top model in the range.
 Hearing well in noisy social environments is always going to be a challenge for those with severe hearing loss but the SP10 has the most tools available to help you to hear what you want rather than the background noise.